• Home

 Overview

 We spent roughly six weeks of evenings and Saturdays plus $3,100 transforming our kitchen from an early 1980’s oak and polyurethane wonderland to its new glory.
 If you’ve ever remodeled your kitchen, you know that is a BARGAIN, especially considering we replaced several appliances.
-While we did hire a plastering company, we did all of the other work ourselves with the assistance of YouTube and some other online tutorials, as well as a little input from a couple of friends via phone calls.
+We did all the work ourselves with the assistance of YouTube and some other online tutorials, as well as a little input from a couple of friends via phone calls.

 I’m a woodworker and have some remodeling experience, but I am not a professional builder.
 Heck, my college degree is in business and accounting.
 I sit at a desk all day and work on a computer.
 But if we can remodel our kitchen ourselves and without debt, you probably can too.